DavidSaizVazquez/NoGameFoundClient/README.md

 * Revised by Pau
 * Communicated by Dave

+## Final Version
+* Uploaded by Pau
+* Revised by David
+* Communicated by Tania

 ### Note
 We have uploaded the source files of the client to better revise the code and commnents.
 It can be imported to unity.

+### Build and execution
+There are two build files one for windows and the other for linux at the build directory.

+##Instructions to change host
+The build is made to work with shiva at port 50060.
+To use local ip or change the shiva port it must be done by modifying the script ServerLogic.cs and rebuilding.